seven-lynx/HoundMind/canine_core/canine_core_config_guide.md

 # CanineCore Configuration Guide

+This guide is part of HoundMind.
+CanineCore is the modular behaviors/services framework within the HoundMind project for PiDog.

 This guide explains every option in `canine_core/config/canine_config.py` and how it affects behaviors.
 Use it with the interactive launcher `canine_core/control.py`.
 Presets live in the same file and can be selected in the controller.

 ## Feature toggles